A comprehensive list of eligible and ineligible expenses

 Maternity support - Expenses paid for a maternity support band are reimbursable.

-Mattresses - Mattresses and mattress boards for the treatment of arthritis are reimbursable.
+Mattresses - Mattresses and mattress boards are reimbursable.
+Medical diagnosis is required.

 Medical aids - Medical aids such as false teeth, hearing aids, orthopedic shoes, crutches and elastic hosiery are reimbursable.

-Medical alert programs - Expenses incurred to enroll in a medical alert program are reimbursable when accompanied by a physician's diagnosis letter.
+Medical alert programs - Expenses incurred to enroll in a medical alert program are reimbursable when accompanied by a medical diagnosis.

 Medical information plan - Amounts paid to a plan that keeps medical information so that it can be retrieved from a computer data bank for medical care are reimbursable.